Nonrelativistic versus relativistic quantum scars in billiard systems: Introduction

-It is general belief that the quantum scars observed in stadium GBs are relativistic~\cite{Huang2009,Xu2013,Ge2024,Dietz2025}, even though it s established by now, that spectral properties are the same as those of the corresponding nonrelativistic QB.
-We demonstrate in this article, that scarred states of full- and quarter-stadium shaped GBs agree with those of the nonrelativistic QB, whereas those of the HGB coincide with those of the corresponding relativistic NB.
-For this we study for all four billiard types spectral properties and properties of scarred wave functions in terms of the momentum and Huismi distribution.
-Furthermore we apply the semiclassical approach for the contributions of non-generic modes to the fluctuating part of the spectral density, and find for all measures that features of scarred eigenstates and eigenstates in general of GBs are well captured by those of the corresponding QB, and of the HGB by those of the corresponding NB.
-We even find, that the wavenumbers of BBOs in the GB are equal to those of the QB and in the HGB they agree well with those of the NB.
-Note, that for the quantization of BBOs and non-generic periodic orbits in general not energy but the wave number is relevant, implying that the linear dispersion doesn't play a role.
+It is general belief that the quantum scars observed in stadium GBs are relativistic~\cite{Huang2009,Xu2013,Ge2024,Dietz2025}, even though it is established by now, that spectral properties are the same as those of the corresponding NRQB.
+We demonstrate in this article, that scarred states of full- and quarter-stadium shaped GBs agree with those of the NRQB, whereas those of the HGB coincide with those of the corresponding relativistic NB.
+For this we study for all four billiard types spectral properties and properties of scarred wave functions in terms of the momentum distributions and for the NRQBs and NBs also Husimi functions.
+Furthermore we apply the semiclassical approach for the contributions of non-generic modes to the fluctuating part of the spectral density, and find for all measures that features of scarred eigenstates and generally eigenstates of GBs and HGBs are well captured by those of the corresponding NRQB and NB, respectively.
+We even find, that the wavenumbers of BBOs in the GB are equal to those of the NRQB and in the HGB they agree well with those of the NB.